pukkamustard/pastan/Readme.md

 # pastan

-A cloud based music streaming service.
+Your music library in the cloud.

 This is the idea:
 - Sync your local beets (http://beets.io/) library to the cloud (Amazon S3).